kevinchampion/isu_docs/isu/markdown/faculty-user.md

 Should you want to update the above fields, you will need to follow the instructions linked to in the description of the field.

+Once you've updated your profile, click **Save** at the bottom of the page.